 ■ Students in selective or graduate programs whose academic endeavors were interrupted by their military service will be reviewed on a case-by-case basis.

 Only Georgia residents can apply for MCG's Early Decision program.

-EDP applicants must have taken the MCAT by June 30th, 2021 and the CASPer Exam by TBD.
+EDP applicants must have taken the MCAT by June 29, 2023 and the CASPer Exam by TBD.
 Please note that CASPer test results are valid for one admissions cycle.
 Applicants who have already taken the test in previous years will therefore be expected to re-take it.
-Early Decision Program applicants are generally notified of their acceptance by the second week in September, but are guaranteed notification of their acceptance by October 1, 2021.
+Early Decision Program applicants are generally notified of their acceptance by the second week in September, but are guaranteed notification of their acceptance by October 1, 2023.

 The Regular Decision application process allows applicants, both in-state and out-of-state, to apply to multiple medical schools.